-For figurative marks the PPO uses the Vienna Classification system, 5th edition.
+For figurative marks the PPO uses the Vienna Classification system.

 During the granting procedure good and service classes can be amended by office staff.
 Reclassification during the application stage is performed by the Office; in the trademarks registered reclassification takes place upon the request of the person entitled.